EciStg/order-placement/receipt/README.md

 ### As a seller I would like to provide a single tracking number (T-123-ABC) a single order (PO-ABC123-2)

-1. Single Order, Single Shipment, Single Receipt, No Order Items
+1. One Order, One Shipment, One Receipt, No Order Items

     1. JSON